michaljaz/webmc/README.md

 ```
 This will start express and webpack in development mode: whenever you save a file, the build will be redone (it takes 2s), and you can refresh the page to get the new result.

 Connect to http://localhost:8080 in your browser.
-Also specify correct server(1.16.5) ip in url param.
+Also specify correct server ip in url param.

 ## Screenshots